TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Ultimately, this impacts both user experience and business performance.

 ➔ Solution
-- Built a content-based movie recommender system with clean, modular code and proper version control.
+- Built a content-based movie recommender system trained on 5,000+ movie metadata records, recommending the top 5 similar titles for any selected movie.
-- Analyzed metadata of 5,000+ movies to recommend top 5 similar titles based on a user selected input.
+- Applied CountVectorizer and CosineSimilarity to recommend similar movies, generating results in ~2.5 seconds per recommendation.
-- Implemented techniques like CountVectorizer and CosineSimilarity to recommend similar movies.
+- Integrated the TMDB API to dynamically fetch and display movie posters, creating a more engaging experience.
-- Deployed the recommender system as an interactive Streamlit web application for a user-friendly experience.
+- Deployed the model as an interactive Streamlit web application, used by 100+ users for discovering personalized movie suggestions.

 ➔ Impact
 - If this system gets scaled and integrated with a streaming service, this could :